Sam Litzinger's Home Page

 Dick Hottelet worked with Murrow during World War II, then continued with a remarkable career at CBS News, covering international affairs, wars, politics and whatever else was going on in the world.
 (The photo above was taken outside 84 Hallam Street in London, where Ed Murrow lived during the war.
 Dick was the guest of honor at the Blue Plaque dedication ceremony, February 15, 2006.)

-Dick is a precise, elegant writer and a reporter down to his bones.
+Dick was a precise, elegant writer and a reporter down to his bones.
 His account of the D-Day Invasion is a classic example of reporting, clearly and with economy, what he saw happening around him, which is what the best journalists do (as opposed to guessing, speculating, hypothesizing, or blowing smoke).

 And then there's this fellow: